polarityio/polarity-forms/README.md

 The default email address to send form submissions to if a form configuration does not specify a recipient.

-### Include Integration Names and Summary Tags

-If checked, the email will include the name of integrations the user had access to when submitting the form as well as summary tags.

 ### Enabled Forms

 A comma delimited list of forms that should be available when interacting with this integration.
 Forms should be referred to by their filename (not including the `.json` file extension).

+### Include Integration Names and Summary Tags

+If checked, the email will include the name of integrations the user had access to when submitting the form as well as summary tags.

+### Summary Tag

+Customize the integration's summary tag.
+The default is `Polarity Form`.

 ### Show Forms by Default